 Sociology: sociology of education, immigration, life course transitions, emotions, health, applied sociology, and mixed-methods research

-I am a third-year PhD student in Sociology at George Mason University and a Graduate Research Assistant for the Institute for Immigration Research.
+I am a fourth-year PhD student in Sociology at George Mason University and a Graduate Research Assistant for the Institute for Immigration Research.
 I came to Mason after obtaining my M.A. in Sociology from the University of Houston.
 I have both academic and applied research interests.

 One of my academic interests is to understand how immigrant students' school-related experiences shape their future aspirations and their transition to adulthood.
 I began exploring this research topic in my M.A. thesis, which quantitatively examined the academic effects of different types of discrimination on 2nd-generation immigrant high schoolers.
 In the coming years, I will continue exploring this line of research through mixed-methods and with a focus on college students' experiences.

 Some of my applied interests center on various topics within program evaluation such as participatory evaluation, assessment in higher education, mixed-methods evaluation, and social impact measurement.
+My long-term career dream is to have my own independent research consultancy.

 Before graduate school, I considered a career in immigration law and pursued related work opportunities.
 For instance, I served as a DACA and TPS Legal Clinics Volunteer at American Gateways, as an employment-based immigration paralegal at Foster LLP, and as a Workforce Development Intern for refugees at the International Rescue Committee.
 Through these different roles, I gained experience providing direct services to immigrants from all around the world.
 However, I wanted to understand the broader impact and quality of these services; how do they affect immigrant integration and how effectively do they serve vulnerable immigrants?
 Such persistent wonderings eventually prompted me to shift my career goal from becoming a lawyer to becoming a researcher.
 As a result, in 2016, I decided to pursue a graduate degree in Sociology so I could follow through on my new plan.